New York City police release new footage believed tied to brutal Brooklyn beating

 TEEN MOB ASSAULTS OFF-DUTY NEW YORK CITY FIREFIGHTER

 The new video shows two Black men walking through a subway turnstile, one is pushing the city’s ubiquitous Citibikes.
-Fox 5 NY reported that the Saturday attack—which occurred at 9 a.m.—resulted in a 68-year-old man being hospitalized with a broken nose and wrist.
+Fox 5 NY reported that the Saturday attack — which occurred at 9 a.m. — resulted in a 68-year-old man being hospitalized with a broken nose and wrist.

 GRAPHIC VIDEO

 Only one alleged attacker was seen in the initial video.
+Police told Fox News both men are sought for questioning.

 Police told the station that the victim had been first approached by a man riding a Citibike who demanded valuables.
 The victim resisted, and that led to the attack, police said.